 Always call an ambulance for a serious head injury or if the following symptoms occur after a head injury:

 Post-traumatic headaches can also develop months after the original head injury, making them difficult to diagnose.
 They can sometimes occur daily and persist for up to 12 months.

-Headaches are often related to changes in hormone levels.
-In women, migraine is frequently linked with periods due to natural changes in estrogen levels.
+Headaches are often due to changes in hormone levels.
+Migraine may occur around menstruation from changes in estrogen levels.